nodejs/node/deps/npm/doc/cli/npm-dedupe.md

 will both get their dependency met by the single c package at the root level of the tree.

+The deduplication algorithm walks the tree, moving each dependency as far up in the tree as possible, even if duplicates are not found.
+This will result in both a flat and deduplicated tree.

 If a suitable version exists at the target location in the tree already, then it will be left untouched, but the other duplicates will be deleted.

-If no suitable version can be found, then a warning is printed, and nothing is done.

-If any arguments are supplied, then they are filters, and only the named packages will be touched.
+Arguments are ignored.
+Dedupe always acts on the entire tree.

+Modules

-Note that this operation transforms the dependency tree, and may result in packages getting updated versions, perhaps from the npm registry.
+Note that this operation transforms the dependency tree, but will never result in new modules being installed.

-This feature is experimental, and may change in future versions.

-The `--tag` argument will apply to all of the affected dependencies.
-If a tag with the given name exists, the tagged version is preferred over newer versions.

 ## SEE ALSO